 Sign 3: Moldy/Musty Smell

-If you detect a musty smell, it’s likely mold.
+What it is: If you detect a musty smell, it’s likely mold.
 Air conditioning units tend to have condensation buildups and can generate a lot of moisture inside the system.
 Fortunately, the moisture (generally) stays inside and does not cause problems; however, sometimes moisture escapes into the ducts and causes a musty smell from the mold buildup.
 An air duct cleaning visit can fix this problem in just a couple of hours, as well as finding where the moisture came from.

 What to do: Mold is unsafe to breathe and is a common occurrence in basements of condemned homes.
 Contact your local HVAC professional to come take a look and get the problem fixed ASAP.